I love Monty Python’s Parrot Sketch – but not when I feel like I’m IN it.

 Five simple ways to keep the faith:

-(And for the relationship.)
+- CONFESSION IS GOOD FOR THE SOUL(And for the relationship.)
 When you tell the truth, you earn respect from your clients and colleagues.
 A little honesty goes a long way.

-Eating humble pie might seem like a SURPRISE SNAIL to you, (yuck) but you might be pleasantly suprised at how it turns out.
+- MAKING AMENDS MAKES FRIENDSEating humble pie might seem like a SURPRISE SNAIL to you, (yuck) but you might be pleasantly suprised at how it turns out.
 (I really like escargots now!).

-2 of us had trouble lifting that TV.
-If you’re having trouble making $1 and $1 pay for $2 of supplies – get help - a mentor can help things make sense.
+- TWO HEADS ARE BETTER THAN ONE2 of us had trouble lifting that TV.
+If you’re having trouble making $1 and $1 pay for $2 of supplies – get help – a mentor can help things make sense.

-When you’re accountable, you’re part of a club.
+- MEMBERSHIP HAS ITS PRIVILEGESWhen you’re accountable, you’re part of a club.
 A chain of mutually accountable business connections makes you pretty powerful.

-Earned trust can make you invincible – having resources & connections has always made the difference between the brass ring and the DIAMOND ring.
+- FOOL ME TWICE, SHAME ON MEEarned trust can make you invincible – having resources & connections has always made the difference between the brass ring and the DIAMOND ring.
 Abuse someone’s trust – you may lose it forever.

 As for us, we outgrew the LOVEBOAT (And Gopher).
 My sister became a chef (go figure.)
 And my dad started to trust us again.
 At least, until I drove the car through the back of the carport. (sigh, another story, another day).